Physicians in the United States Congress

 Physicians in the United States Congress have been a small minority of the members of Congress, with fluctuating numbers over the years.
-The number of physicians serving and running for Congress has risen over the last 50 years from 5 in 1960, down to a nadir of 2 in 1990, to a maximum of 21 in 2013 and a decrease to 14 in 2017.
-Possible explanations for this development have been increasing health care spending, increased health care reform debate in the United States, leading up to the Healthcare Reform Act.
+The number of physicians serving and running for Congress has risen over the last 50 years from 5 in 1960, down to a low of 2 in 1990, to a maximum of 21 in 2013 and a decrease to 14 in 2017.
+Possible explanations for this development have been increasing health care spending and increased health care reform debate in the United States, leading up to the Healthcare Reform Act.

 In public opinion research by the American Medical Association (AMA) from 2013, voters rated "understanding of the problems facing our healthcare industry, including the bureaucratic red tape that is strangling health care providers and driving up the cost of health care for most Americans" as the most convincing statement of a physician candidate for Congress.
 Physicians in Congress have received large campaign contributions from health care trade associations and from peers through physician associations such as the AMA.

 History

-In 1776, 11 percent of signers of the Declaration of Independence were physicians.
-Likewise two (5 percent) of the 39 individuals crafting the US Constitution in 1787 were physicians.
+In 1776, 11 percent of the signers of the Declaration of Independence were physicians.
+Likewise, two (5 percent) of the 39 individuals crafting the US Constitution in 1787 were physicians.

-During the first 100 years of Congress (1789–1889) 252 (or 4.6 percent) of 5405 members were physicians.
+During the first 100 years of Congress (1789–1889), 252 (or 4.6 percent) of 5405 members were physicians.

 20th and 21st century

-The number of physicians serving and running for Congress has risen over the last 50 years from 5 in 1960, down to 3 in 1970 and a nadir of 2 in 1990 up to 10 (2000) to a maximum of 21, including one female physician, in 2013, as of 2015, there were 18, and as of 2017 a small decrease to 15 physicians.
+The number of physicians serving and running for Congress has risen over the last 50 years from 5 in 1960, down to 3 in 1970 and a low of 2 in 1990 up to 10 (in 2000) to a maximum of 21, including one female physician, in 2013, as of 2015, there were 18, and as of 2017 a small decrease to 15 physicians.

-Possible explanations for the increase since the 1990s have been increasing health care spending, increased health care reform debate in the United States, leading up to the Healthcare Reform Act.
+Possible explanations for the increase since the 1990s have been increasing health care spending and increased health care reform debate in the United States, leading up to the Healthcare Reform Act.

 Motivations

 Tom Coburn said, "physicians have watched the profession undergo tremendous realignments that are shifting doctors' responsibilities away from patient care, changes they attribute to the government's inefficacy".
 Jim McDermott was quoted as saying "They want to have their hands right there on the handle so they can pull it one way or another."
 Physicians "balked at the idea of lawmakers with no medical experience making decisions that could upend the profession", per Andy Harris.

-Kelley Paul, wife of Rand Paul said in 2015 when he made his 2016 White House bid, "Being a physician gives Rand a unique perspective in Washington, simply because he's trained to diagnose a problem and find a solution."
+Kelley Paul, wife of Rand Paul, said in 2015 when he made his 2016 White House bid, "Being a physician gives Rand a unique perspective in Washington, simply because he's trained to diagnose a problem and find a solution."